T1xx1/Gww/README.md

-# Gww (Git Worktree Wrapper)
+# Gww

-**Gww** is a PowerShell shell tool that wraps Git commands to provide an improved UX around Git worktrees, making multi-branch and multi-directory workflows way seamless.
+**Gww** (Git Worktree Wrapper) is a PowerShell shell that wraps Git worktree commands to provide an improved UX around Git worktrees, making multi-branch and multi-directory workflows way seamless.

 This project was heavily inspired by the [git-worktree-runner by CodeRabbit](https://github.com/coderabbitai/git-worktree-runner).